Introduction

 As previously mentioned, the Chartered Institute of Personnel and Development (CIPD) is the UK’s foremost HR professional body.
 The accreditation aligns university programmes to the CIPD Profession Map and maps to the core knowledge and core behaviour standards of the field.
 Gaining this accreditation requires the institutions to go through a rigorous approval process.
 Therefore, when a student chooses a programme that is accredited by CIPD, they are ensuring that their targeted programme meets the global standards of the industry.

-Interestingly, all CIPD accredited university programmes are different, consisting of unique modules and covering an expansive range of topics related to HR, L&D and business.
+Interestingly, all CIPD accredited university programmes are different, and many serve as the foundation for the most respected HR certification courses UK institutions offer.
 Human resources is a people-oriented profession which requires highly skilled individuals.
 CIPD accreditation is a sure shot way of knowing that they are making the right choice.

 -